cdevents/community/processes.md

   - Reviewing PRs that involve multiple parts of the project
   - Mentoring new [Contributors](#contributor) and [Reviewers](#Reviewer)
   - Writing PRs that involve many parts of the project (e.g. refactoring)
-  - Participating in Tekton maintainer activities (build captain, WG lead)
+  - Participating in CDEvents maintainer activities (Facilitate working group, triage issues)
   - Determining strategy and policy for the project
   - Participating in, and leading, community meetings
   - Mentoring other contributors